 SoundExchange expends significant resources to reduce the amount of allocated but undistributed royalties.
-Under Copyright Office regulations, SoundExchange retains all such undistributed royalties for not less than three years from the date of payment, and thereafter may release those funds for the benefit of all other copyright owners, featured artists and nonfeatured performers entitled to royalties.
-During 2009, there were no such releases.
+Under the applicable regulations, SoundExchange retains all such undistributed royalties for not less than three years from the date of the initial distribution of the royalties, and thereafter may release those funds for the benefit of all other copyright owners, featured artists and nonfeatured performers entitled to royalties.
+During 2010, there were no such releases.